25 Easy Interior Design Ideas for a Luxe HDB Kitchen

 Having a pleasing kitchen is vital to keeping the inner master chef within you alive.
 Not only does it cater to the heavy cooking work, but it also ignites family bonding and creativity.
 Sprucing up this relatively smaller part of your flat needs thorough planning and smart choices of furniture and appliances.
 As a kitchen is one of the most critical and expensive rooms to revamp, you would want to make the most of your design decision.

-To help you with your creative planning, here are 25 easy-to-achieve styles and layouts to inspire you when designing your BTO or beautifying your HDB flat.
+To help you with your creative interior design planning, here are 25 easy-to-achieve styles and layouts to inspire you when designing your BTO or beautifying your HDB flat.
 From themes to colours to configuration, behold the variety of amazing options.

 Interior Design Theme

-Adapting a theme for your kitchen does not require a major renovation or hacking of walls.
+Adapting a theme for your kitchen does not require a significant renovation or hacking of walls.
 With a few revamps of your furniture and decorative pieces, some colour scheming, and some decluttering, you can transcend cookie-cutter kitchen designs without hurting your budget.

 1. Scandinavian Kitchen Interior Design

 A Scandinavian theme for the kitchen?
-You might think that this clean style would not fit a busy Singaporean home, but marvelously, it does.
+You might think that this clean style would not fit a busy Singaporean home, but marvellously, it does.
 In fact, Scandinavian kitchen aesthetics are loved not just by Singaporeans but also by a diverse group of people around the globe.

 Furniture, Appliances, and Decorations